8bitkick/Arduino_KNN_p5js/README.md

 The p5.js sketch is designed to connect to Arduino Nano BLE sense and visualize the function of the machine learning algorithm running on the arduino board.

-  The Arduinio sketch classifies objects using a color sensor.
+  The Arduinio sketch learns from examples then classifies objects using a color sensor.

 ## Usage